 When it comes to martial endeavors we are confronted with this very same problem.
 What is true and what is not and how can we cut through all the theory and rhetoric that is masking busy work, needless complexity, and ineffectiveness in a venire of sophistication all to turn a profit?
 The short answer… Pressure testing!

 Combat, unlike water, does not become the cup.
 While you are flowing, crashing, and thinking about becoming formless and shapeless, combat will be what combat is….
 Chaos.
 I am not picking on JKD here.
-To the contrary JKD is a great fighting system and Bruce Lee with his students building upon intellectual foundations has created a stream lined and scientific approach to fighting.
+On the contrary, JKD is a great fighting system and Bruce Lee with his students building upon intellectual foundations has created a streamlined and scientific approach to fighting.
 My point here is the bastardization of the JKD philosophy by all manner of inexperienced and uninitiated practitioners who utilize it as a universal permit to create all manner of theories and approaches to martial arts/ combatives.
-This is present on my mind with the forthcoming “Birth of the Dragon” film coming out soon.
-I would like to note that many of the heavy hitters of the JKD community, including Lee’s family, have not had favorable relieves of the film (Link Here).
-I see the potential for this film rekindling interest in Bruce Lee and JKD as well as the slew of fan boy martial artists evoking, for good and ill, the associated philosophy.
+This is presently on my mind with the forthcoming “Birth of the Dragon” film coming out soon.
+I would like to note that many of the heavy hitters of the JKD community, including Lee’s family, have not had favorable reviews of the film (Link Here).
+I see the potential for this film rekindling interest in Bruce Lee and JKD as well as the slew of fanboy martial artists evoking, for good and ill, the associated philosophy.

 The hallmark of any combatively effective art is simplicity.
 In the old acronym popular in modern military doctrine, we strive to “K.I.S.S.”
 (Keep It Simple Stupid).
 When confronted with a clear and present threat to life and limb many things conspire against us.
 The fact is that the initial action of the attacker gives them the upper hand in this situation.
 However, the danger that the attacker poses is actually second to the enemy that is our individual physiology and attributes.

 It is no secret to anyone that has been in a fight or combat that cognitive and physical functions diminish.
-This is due to numerous effects of adrenaline, cortisol, as well as elevate heart rate and respiration.
-Fine motor skills are diminished and gross motor skills and “muscle memory” takes over.
+This is due to the effects of adrenaline, cortisol, elevated heart rate, and respiration.
+Fine motor skills are diminished and gross motor skills and “muscle memory” take over.
 An old axiom penned by the Greek Mercenary Achillochus in circa 650BC sums this up, “We do not rise to the level of our expectations, we fall to the level of our training.”
 This is why the quality of training methods is so crucial.
 This is the primary reason why I no longer consider the systems or styles as part of my decision of whether or not to train with a group or individual.
-I am more concerned about the individual training methods being utilized, because it is the methods that allow us to circumvent the negative affects of the physical and mental stresses of combat.
+I am more concerned about the individual training methods being utilized because it is the methods that allow us to circumvent the negative affects of the physical and mental stresses of combat.

-Once I encountered in the Cebuano based styles of Balintawak and the associated groups of blade systems like Baraw Sugbo, I began to see another way.
+Once I encountered it in the Cebuano-based styles of Balintawak and the associated groups of blade systems like Baraw Sugbo, I began to see another way.
 In the Cebuano styles, functionality under stress and pressure are critical components to training on day one.
-No need memorize complex choreographies or endless series of techniques.
-Instead the training is attribute based with a small number of direct and straightforward techniques designed to end the encounter quickly.
-Overtime your partner will attempt to counter your techniques and you will counter their counter and so on.
+No need to memorize complex choreographies or endless series of techniques.
+Instead, the training is attribute-based with a small number of direct and straightforward techniques designed to end the encounter quickly.
+Over time your partner will attempt to counter your techniques and you will counter their counter and so on.
 This is similar to the realistic approaches to training found in Wrestling, Judo, and Jujitsu.
 One can learn techniques from these 3 grappling arts, but until they drill them in a sparring situation with a resisting partner, it is all just static and theoretical.

 This was a fundamental concern when I began to develop my Counter Blade Tactics curriculum.
-Based off of my experience in Budo, Boxing, and the Cebuano arts, I endeavored to create simple and effective training platform for students to be able to achieve a high level of functionality both in application and training their juniors in a relatively short amount of time.
+Based on my experience in Budo, Boxing, and the Cebuano arts, I endeavored to create a simple and effective training platform for students to be able to achieve a high level of functionality both in application and training their juniors in a relatively short amount of time.
 The blade is not a mystical or magical element of training.
 It is a weapon that can easily maim and kill in even the most novices of hands.
-Rather than venerate it and further muddy the waters of understanding by subscribing to some cult like bladed culture with dubious and often mythological “histories”, I strive to demystify it into its most basic elements in terms of geometry, anatomy, and physics.
-As such we can develop effective approach to addressing it topic of blade based self-defense while still maintaining a very healthy respect for edged weapons through the means of pressure testing, seeing where techniques or practitioners, breakdown, and then trying to sure up the weaknesses.
+Rather than venerate it and further muddy the waters of understanding by subscribing to some cult-like bladed culture with dubious and often mythological “histories”, I strive to demystify it into its most basic elements in terms of geometry, anatomy, and physics.
+As such we can develop an effective approach to addressing it topic of blade-based self-defense while still maintaining a very healthy respect for edged weapons through the means of pressure testing, seeing where techniques or practitioners, breakdown, and then trying to sure up the weaknesses.